-Timber veneer is a thin layer of timber of uniform thickness (normally between 0.5mm and 0.85mm thick in Australia and New Zealand).
+Timber veneer is a thin layer of timber of uniform thickness (normally between 0.5mm and 0.85mm thick

 Timber veneer is from a natural and renewable resource competing with non-renewable commodities like steel, aluminium and plastics.
 Its surface coverage is approximately forty times more than 25mm timber and consequently is the most economical way of utilising precious wood.